 I had been in contact with a number of dealerships within the vicinity but had yet to agree on a price and trade-in for the Golf with any of these dealers.
 On August 30th, a dealer from Cincinnati reached out to let me know that they could do the price I wanted if I would be able to arrive the next day to purchase the vehicle.

 I agreed to make the trip out to buy the car on August 31st, assuming they could get the transfer case in, and early Monday morning I drove out to Cincinnati with the Golf R to trade.
 I arrived around 2pm eastern and proceeded to test drive the car.
 Overall, the car was in surprisingly good condition for something with 223k miles – aside from one thing – the car had a pretty good shimmy after hitting high speed bumps.
 I assumed this was likely the shocks, and later proved to be correct.
 Additionally, because they were adaptive electronic shocks, they were somewhat pricier than expected, including more than some solid aftermarket choices.

-After arriving at the lot, I figured it was a good time to test the 4wd system and make sure everything worked properly, since the transfer case had just been replaced.
+After arriving at the lot after the highway drive, I figured it was a good time to test the 4wd system and make sure everything worked properly, since the transfer case had just been replaced.
 It was quite finicky to operate.
-I had never experienced a 4wd before, and while I had drove one at a dealer back home, I wasn’t entirely sure what to expect.
+I had never experienced a 4×4 before, and while I had drove one at a dealer back home, I wasn’t entirely sure what to expect.
 Crucially, I didn’t know two things about the 4wd system: 1, that to engage 4Hi, I needed to be moving forward in a straight-line, under 62mph, and 2, to engage 4Lo, I needed to first be in 4Hi, then put the car in Neutral for 4Lo to engage.
 Also, when the 4wd hasn’t been engaged in a while, it can be particularly finicky to engage.

 Believing the transfer case to still be bad, I asked the dealer if the transfer case was installed properly, and sure enough – it wasn’t installed at all.
 The dealer made all kinds of offers in order to get me to buy the car that day.
 I called a trusted dealer back home and asked how much it would cost to replace a transfer case, and they said it would be at least $4k.
 After some pitiful offers, I said forget it and started walking out the door, and they made one final offer: either I could buy the car now for $11.5k, or they would fix it for $13.5k if I came back at a later date.
-I agreed, and this is when things went from bad to worse.
+I agreed to the $13.5k, and this is when things went from bad to worse.